Surface elevation errors in finite element Stokes models for glacier evolution

-Now we return to the implicit time-stepping scheme for updating the surface elevation in a model based on Stokes dynamics, namely NCP \eqref{eq:be:ncp}.
-Recall how this problem is derived.
-Let $\{t_n\}$ be any increasing sequence of times in $[0,T]$, with $t_0=0$.
-Let $\Delta t = t_n-t_{n-1}$ denote the generic step length.
-Let $a^n(x)$ be the (temporal) average of the data $a(t,x)$ over $[t_{n-1},t_n]$.
-Suppose that $s(x)=s^n(x)\approx s(t_n,x)$ approximates the surface elevation at time $t_n$.
-Using a backward Euler implicit step \cite{AscherPetzold1998}, SKE \eqref{eq:ske} becomes
+Consider an implicit time step for NCP \eqref{eq:be:ncp}.
+Suppose $(t_n)$ are increasing times in $[0,T]$, with $t_0=0$, and write $\Delta t = t_n-t_{n-1}$ for a generic step.
+Let $a^n(x)$ be the temporal average of the climatic data $a(t,x)$ over $[t_{n-1},t_n]$.
+Suppose that $s^n(x)\approx s(t_n,x)$ approximates the surface elevation at time $t_n$.
+The backward Euler scheme \cite{AscherPetzold1998} for SKE \eqref{eq:ske} is

-(The unknown $s=s^n$ appears both in the surface velocity $\bu|_s$ and slope $\bn_s$.)
-For cleaner appearance, clear the denominator in \eqref{eq:be:ske} and define
+Note how $s^n$ appears in both the surface velocity $\bu|_{s^n}$ and the slope $\bn_{s^n}$.
+For cleaner appearance in what follows we will write $s=s^n$ for the unknown surface elevation, and we will collect a source term which is defined over all of $\Omega$:

-However, as noted in the Introduction, $s=s^n$ in \eqref{eq:be:ske} actually solves a problem of free-boundary type, which is NCP \eqref{eq:be:ncp}.
-In particular, complementarity equation \eqref{eq:be:ncp:complementarity} says that, at the solution time and almost everywhere over $\Omega$, either there is no ice ($s=b$) or equation \eqref{eq:be:ske} holds.
-Of course, $s$ does not solve \eqref{eq:be:ske} over the bare ground part of $\Omega \subset \RR^2$ where $s=b$.
+As noted in the Introduction, $s$ solves a problem of free-boundary type, one which says that either there is bare ground ($s=b$) or equation \eqref{eq:be:ske} holds.
+Leaving the precise Banach space $\cX$ to be determined, admissible surface elevations for this problem form a convex and closed cone:

-The strong form NCP \eqref{eq:be:ncp} has a weak-form variational inequality (VI; \cite{Evans2010,KinderlehrerStampacchia1980}) version which is better-suited to both well-posedness theory and finite element (FE) analysis.
-Let us regard the precise Banach space $\cX$ of surface elevations as unknown (for now).
-The admissible surface elevations come from a convex and closed subset
+(The Dirichlet boundary condition is included in the definition of $\cK$.)
+We assume throughout that $b\in C^1(\bar\Omega)$ is smooth, with bounded gradient.

-(The fixed (Dirichlet) boundary condition is included into the definition of $\cK$.)
-The VI is then derived as follows via the argument from \cite{Bueler2021conservation}.
-Suppose that $s \in \cK$ is a sufficiently-regular solution of NCP \eqref{eq:be:ncp}.
-Let $\Omega_I$ be the (measurable) subset of $\Omega$ on which constraint \eqref{eq:be:ncp:constraint} is inactive, where glacier ice is present: $\Omega_I = \{x\,:\,s(x)>b(x)\}$.
-From \eqref{eq:be:ncp:complementarity}, integration over $\Omega_I$ shows that
+The weak form of the free-boundary problem is derived by assuming that $s \in \cK$ is a sufficiently-regular solution of \eqref{eq:be:ncp}.
+Let $\Omega_I = \{x\in\Omega\,:\,s(x)>b(x)\}$ be the (measurable) subset on which the constraint \eqref{eq:be:ncp:constraint} is inactive, i.e.~where glacier ice is present.
+By \eqref{eq:be:ncp:complementarity}, integration over $\Omega_I$ gives